Adverse Effects of Cortisone on Vitiligo

 - Gastrointestinal upsets: Stomach ulcers and inflammation of the pancreas (pancreatitis) are common conditions arising from long-term treatment.

-- Adrenal suppression: Long-term treatment with Corticosteroids can suppress the natural production of these hormones from the adrenal glands.
+- Adrenal suppression: Long-term treatment with corticosteroids can suppress the natural production of these hormones from the adrenal glands.
 This particularly occurs when these medications are suddenly stopped or not tapered off properly.

-- Diabetes: Long-term use of Corticosteroids can result in increased blood sugar levels.
+- Diabetes: Long-term use of corticosteroids can result in increased blood sugar levels.

 Critical adverse effects: Adverse reactions to cortisone can call for emergency care.
 Seek immediate medical advice if you experience any of the following when on cortisone therapy.